SLieve/technicalgrimoire/_games/tempered-legacy.md

   - "/temperedgenerators"
 ---

 Tempered Legacy is a magic item supplement for fantasy RPGs.
 The powers of these items are locked behind the regrets of previous owners.
+You can buy the Zine to get started, or just use the Generator below to create unique weapons.

+### The Zine

+The 64 page Zine contains:

+- Advice on using Regrets to make GMing even easier!
+- 20 different templates for making your own Regrets.
+- Almost 20 pre-made weapons written by Fiona Geist, John Gregory, Mahar Mangahas, and several more incredible designers.
+- Rules for Tempered Armor by Dave Cox
+- Tempered Trinkets, Coins, and Pans
+- and more!

 <div class="row centerButtons">
   <div class="col-md-6 col-12">